JomanaMahmoud/Attack-On-Titan-Utopia/README.md

 ## Credits
 - **Developers**: Jomana Mahmoud, Nada Yasser & Yehia Rasheed.
 - **Inspired by**: *Attack on Titan* anime series
-- **Media Credits**: All media used in this project, including images and videos, are credited to their respective creators and used under fair use for educational and demonstration purposes.

-## Media Credits

 All media used in this project, including images and videos, are credited to their respective creators and used under fair use for educational and demonstration purposes.
 If you plan to use this project for commercial purposes, you must ensure you have obtained the necessary licenses or permissions for any copyrighted media.